 The Executive, KCOEM, and other officials encourage personal preparedness and recognize its contribution to continuing essential services.
-Personnel should plan in advance on what to do in an emergency and should develop a family plan to increase personal and family preparedness.
-All employees are encouraged to contact the King County Office of Emergency Management or visit the OEM website for the latest information and resources on personal and family preparedness; staff members are urged to review their personal emergency kits and family plan annually.
+Personnel should develop a family plan to increase personal and family preparedness in case of an emergency.
+All employees are encouraged to contact the King County Office of Emergency Management or visit the OEM website8 for the latest information and resources on personal and family preparedness, as well as review their personal emergency kits and family plan annually.
+Departments should evaluate their individual Continuity of Operation plans for information on staff emergency go kits and other preparedness activities.